pykale/mmai-tutorials/workshop/intro.md

 # Introduction

+## Welcome

-## Open Biomedical Multimodal AI Research Workshop
+### Open Biomedical Multimodal AI Research Workshop

 <!-- **EMBC 2025 Workshop: Open Biomedical Multimodal AI Research – From Pixels to Molecules – 16 July | Copenhagen, Denmark** -->

 This workshop offers practical, hands-on tutorials in **open biomedical multimodal AI research**, introducing machine learning techniques for leveraging multimodal data in biomedical applications.
-It focuses on two main goals:
+It brings together three core themes:

-1. Building foundational knowledge and skills in multimodal AI.
+1. **Foundational skills in multimodal learning**: Developing knowledge and practical skills in leveraging multimodal data, including fusion, regularization, and interaction techniques for biomedical research.
-2. Fostering open research practices to promote reproducible, reusable, and reliable AI.
+2. **Open research**: Enabling impactful and high-quality research through open-access data and code.
+All tutorials used in this workshop are openly available in the [GitHub repository](https://github.com/pykale/mmai-tutorials).
+3. **Reproducible pipelines with PyKale**: Promoting open research practices using `PyKale`, which supports standardized machine learning pipelines and configurable experimentation without extra coding—making AI research more reproducible, reusable, and recyclable.

 ---

-**Expected Outcomes**

-- Explore approaches of leveraging multimodal data in biomedical AI research
-- Gain hands-on experience with open-source tools and public datasets
-- Learn reproducible and reusable machine learning workflows for multiple biomedical modalities
+### Questions to Consider

+Consider the following questions to help familiarize yourself with the key concepts of this workshop:

+- Have you used publicly available data or code in your work?

+- Have you ever shared data or code from your own research?

+- Have you practiced reproducible research methods?

+Consider the following questions to reflect on your experience and provide feedback:

+- Which multimodal AI applications are you most interested in?
+- What aspects of the tutorials did you find most helpful or challenging?
+- How do you envision multimodal AI contributing to your own research?
+- What challenges do you currently face when working with multimodal data or methods?
+- Are there any tools or techniques present in the tutorials that you found particularly useful or innovative?
+- Are there any specific tools or features you wish our AI Research Engineering team would develop to support your work?

+### Discussion forum for Q&A etc

+We have a [discussion forum](https://github.com/pykale/mmai-tutorials/discussions) as our primary communication channel, e.g. for Q&A, information sharing, and discussion.
+Please ask questions or post information there, rather than emailing the organisers directly.
+This will help others to benefit from the answers and help build an engaging community.
+You will need a [GitHub account](https://github.com/join) to post questions.

 ---